-Innovative ideas – intellectual property – may be of benefit to faculty, staff and students, but may also have a wider reach outside the university environment.
-The Intellectual Property Committee can assist in protecting the rights of all parties involved relating to intellectual property.
+Innovative ideas – intellectual property – may be of benefit to faculty, staff and students, but also may have a wider reach outside the university environment.
+The IP Committee can assist in protecting the rights of all parties involved relating to intellectual property.

 Intellectual Property Committee